 The War on Drugs and Cancer

 The government launched The National Cancer Act during the same year as the War on Drugs, but there are some clear differences.
 The National Cancer Act helped put stronger efforts into cancer research to help more people.
-While everyone views cancer as a fatal disease that nobody chooses, most view addiction as a moral failing, instead.
+While everyone views cancer as a fatal disease that nobody chooses, many view addiction as a moral failing.
 Thanks to modern science, we now know that addiction is a legitimate disease as well.

 The Surgeon General of the United States stated in late 2016 that addiction is as big of a problem as cancer.
 He also discussed how addiction is a disease, with scientific evidence to back it up.
 A disease is an illness that alters a specific organ and has diagnosable symptoms.
 When it comes to addiction, the disease affects the brain and there are a variety of symptoms for diagnosis.